UN Security Council adopts Syria ceasefire resolution

 UN Secretary-General António Guterres called for the warring sides to honor the temporary truce.

-"I welcome the Security Council's resolution on a ceasefire in Syria and call for all sides to allow the immediate delivery of humanitarian aid," Guterres said.
+"I welcome the Security Council's resolution on a ceasefire in Syria and call for all sides to allow the immediate delivery of humanitarian aid," Guterres tweeted.

 Most of the dead are women, children and the elderly, Dr. Fayez Orabi, head of the enclave's health department, told CNN in a series of WhatsApp messages.